bloomen/transwarp/README.md

 ### More on executors

 We have seen that we can pass executors to `schedule()` and `schedule_all()`.
-However, they can also be assigned to a task directly:
+Additionally, they can be assigned to a task directly:
 ```cpp
 auto exec1 = std::make_shared<tw::parallel>(2);
 task->set_executor(exec1);